Health Professions Education Center

 Computer-Assisted Instructional (CAI) Programs

 Interactive, electronic learning can help you stay up-to-date with information.
-The best computer-assisted instructional (CAI's) programs allow you to control the pace and sequence of instruction.
+The best computer-assisted instructional (CAI) programs allow you to control the pace and sequence of instruction.

 The HPEC features hundreds of health-related CAI programs and interactive multimedia discs.
-Our staff works closely with students to ensure their awareness of these resources, especially those materials which aid students in preparing for licensing or certification exams.
+Our staff works closely with students to ensure their awareness of these resources, especially those materials which aid students in preparing for licensing and certification exams.
 For a complete list of available CAI's and to track your progress, download our CAI Score Booklet (PDF).

 What CAI's can offer you:

 - Reduced learning time: Research shows that interactive technologies reduce learning time by an average of 50 percent.
-You can move through the program at your own pace, skipping areas you are familiar with, and concentrating on your weaknesses.
+You can move through the program at your own pace, skip areas you are familiar with, and concentrate on your areas of weakness.

 - Increased retention: Because electronic learning requires your participation, you will retain information longer than you would with more passive learning techniques.

 - Accessibility: Unlike a teacher, a computer is available 24/7, so you can review study materials at your convenience.

 - Consistent, current content: Computer-assisted instructional equipment doesn't tire and always delivers content in a consistent, reliable manner.
 The software is updated regularly to ensure that all information is accurate and current.

 - Safety: Novices can practice assessment and other clinical skills without jeopardizing a patient's safety.

 - Privacy and patience: Good CAI software doesn't judge you, and allows you to learn in private.
 Although the system may lack a sense of humor, it will not lose patience.

 Understanding CAI formats: Commercial computer-assisted instructional software comes in three formats:

 - Interactive, menu-driven tutorials: After you view information on the screen, you press a key or click a computer mouse to advance to the next screen.
 You may have to answer questions about the material presented.

 - Clinical simulations: With these systems, you initiate and implement a sequence of assessments and decisions in a changing clinical simulation.
 The simulation may be linear (forcing you to take an optimal path as the patient-management problem advances) or branching (allowing for varied approaches to the problem).